 FAQ about Andrew Haigh

 Andrew Haigh has written a four-part miniseries for BBC2, The North Water, based on Ian McGuire’s novel.
-The series began shooting in the fall, though it’s unclear whether the shooting is complete.
+The series has been completed, but there has yet to be a release date announced.
 The series features Colin Farrell, Jack O’Connell, Tom Courtenay, Stephen Graham, and Peter Mullan.

 From the BBC press release: “The North Water tells the story of Patrick Sumner (O’Connell), a disgraced ex-army surgeon who signs up as ship’s doctor on a whaling expedition to the Arctic.
 On board he meets the harpooner Henry Drax (Farrell), a brutish killer whose amorality has been shaped to fit the harshness of his world.
 Hoping to escape the horrors of his past, Sumner finds himself in a male-dominated world, on an ill-fated journey with a murderous psychopath.
 In search of redemption, his story becomes a harsh struggle for survival in the Arctic wasteland.